 The school aims to foster good relations between those who share a protected characteristic and those who do not share it.
-This is detailed in the audit of our current provision.
+This is detailed in the school's assembly and form time programme and the 'Stay Safe and Well' curriculum.